Trail Making Test: Method and interpretation

 The goal of the test is for the subject to finish both parts as quickly as possible, with the time taken to complete the test being used as the primary performance metric.
-The error rate is not recorded in the paper and pencil version of the test, however, it is assumed that if errors are made it will be reflected in the completion time.
-If the patient makes a mistake, the person administering the test tells them immediately and the patient is allowed to correct it.
-These mistakes affect scoring only if the time taken to correct them occurs within the time it takes to complete the task as a whole.
+The error rate is not recorded in the paper version of the test; instead, time spent correcting errors extends the completion time.
 The second part of the test, in which the subject alternates between numbers and letters, is used to examine executive functioning.
 The first part is used primarily to examine cognitive processing speed.

 Score

 Scoring is based on time taken to complete the test (e.g. 35 seconds yielding a score of 35) with lower scores being better.
 Different norms are available that allow comparison with age-matched groups.

 Time to complete

 The entire test usually takes between 5 and 30 minutes.
 The average times to complete part A and B are 29 and 75 seconds, respectively.
 It is not necessary to continue the test if a patient cannot complete parts A and B within 5 minutes.